-Douglas County Libraries is the fourth-largest library system in Colorado, and we play a vital role in the life of our community with programs and services for kids, teens and adults.
-We lend nearly 8 million books, CDs, DVDs, magazines, e-books and audiobooks every year, including more children’s materials than any other Colorado library.
+Douglas County Libraries is one of the largest library systems in Colorado, and we play a vital role in the life of our community with programs and services for kids, teens and adults.
+We lend nearly 6 million books, DVDs, magazines, e-books and audiobooks every year, including more children’s materials than any other Colorado library.

-Our Community Relations/Communications Team can help answer your questions, put you in touch with library leadership or staff responsible for specific programs, and help you develop library stories for your audience.
+Our Community Engagement/Communications Team can help answer your questions, put you in touch with library leadership or staff responsible for specific programs, and help you develop library stories for your audience.